Martin-Nyaga/termplot/README.md

 ```

 `{command}` is any command that will periodically output numbers to standard out
 delimited by a newline.
+You can also instead specify a command to run at a given
+interval to produce the data.

 Options and examples are given below.
-All command line
+All command line options are
-options are optional.
+optional.

-Options:

 ```
 Usage: termplot [OPTIONS]
-  -r, --rows ROWS         Number of rows in the chart window (default: 19) -c, --cols COLS         Number of cols in the chart window (default: 80) -t, --title TITLE       Title of the series (default: Series)
+  -r, --rows ROWS          Number of rows in the chart window (default: 19)

+  -c, --cols COLS          Number of cols in the chart window (default: 80)

+  -t, --title TITLE        Title of the series (default: 'Series')

       --line-style STYLE   Line style.
-Options are:
-                            line [default], heavy-line, dot, star, x
+Options are: line (default), heavy-line, dot, star, x

       --color COLOR        Series color, specified as ansi 16-bit color name:
-                            (i.e. black, red [default], green, yellow, blue, magenta, cyan, white).
-Light versions are specified as light_{color}
+                           (i.e. black, light_black, red (default), light_red, green,
+                           light_green, yellow, light_yellow, blue, light_blue, magenta,
+                           light_magenta, cyan, light_cyan, white, light_white, default)

+      --command COMMAND    Enables command mode, where input is received by executing the specified command in intervals rather than from stdin

+      --interval INTERVAL  The interval at which to run the specified command in command mode in milliseconds (default: 1000)

   -h, --help               Display this help message
 ```

 ## Examples